 - Formats:All common formats including DVD and HEVC.

 - Right tool if you work on videos for Apple devices.

 - Supports all popular formats including 4K and 360-degree videos.

 - Supports macOS only, unlike most of the compressors here.

 Free HD Video Converter by WonderFox is another ultimate video converter cum compressor for creating high-quality videos.
 It supports powerful compressing mechanism which effectively reduces the size of your video files.

-You can customize the bar between quality and size of your videos and achieve the exact results per your video requirements.
+You can customize the bar between the quality and size of your videos and achieve the exact results per your video requirements.
 It’s a popular tool, which I have used many times in the past.
-It’s mostly comparable to other tools on this list, especially the video converters and pack similar features as well.
+It’s mostly comparable to other tools on this list, especially the video converters, and packs similar features as well.

-- Supports large number of video formats, like most tools.
+- Supports a large number of video formats, like most tools.